AmigaMaster/Simple-Game-Solutions/solutions/B/Back to the Future Part III - Timeline of Monkey Island Walkthrough-EN.md

 ### 11.1.
 Clearing

-- Talk to Employee
+- TALK TO Employee
 - Exit west to the Beach
-- Use Rowboat
+- USE Rowboat
 - Exit north ocean
 - Enter beach
 - Enter Jungle